 Due to the prevalence of alcohol in our society, it’s easy to overlook the adverse side effects that can result from using it.
 Alcohol can affect every part of your physical and mental health over time, yet the symptoms still seem to be overlooked.
 One thing that should worry people, however, is how alcohol causes withdrawals and seizures.
 The American culture is tied so profoundly with alcohol that it is common for people to binge drink.

 The U.S. Centers for Disease Control and Prevention (CDC) report that 38 million adults in the U.S. engaged in binge drinking four times per month and consumed an average of eight drinks per binge.
-When it comes to the underaged people in our society, approximately 5.3 million people between the ages of 12 and 20 were considered binge drinkers.
-While the numbers are admittedly high, it’s understandable with the sheer volume of advertisements geared toward alcohol; they often portray it positively as well.
+When it comes to the under-aged people in our society, approximately 5.3 million people between the ages of 12 and 20 were considered binge drinkers.
+While the numbers are admittedly high, it’s understandable due to the sheer volume of advertisements geared towards alcohol and portraying them positively.

 In a country that has emerged as a binge culture, more people have begun to accept this as the social norm of drinking to get drunk as a staple of our youth.

 Drinking is glamorized all over social media, in movies, and the culture has manifested itself as a significant role in their lifestyle.
 Memes are regularly published on sites such as Instagram that poke fun at poor choices made the night before because of lowered inhibitions.

 Unfortunately, no one stops to think about the consequences of their actions, and how alcohol is a poison that affects our body negatively.
 Long-term drinking is shown to cause cancer, liver disease, and brain damage.
 At a certain point, we need to focus on changing the culture.